linker-plus/events/japan-blockchain-week-2022/en/SIDEEVENT.md

 ## Procedure

-1. Add an event in your Google Calendar as usual.
+1. Add an event with **Japanese Standard Time** in your Google Calendar as usual.
 2. Share the event with the following address.

 ```email